-Microbial membership and diversity of the proximal and distal human colon.
+.
+Phylum-level relative abundance and diversity in the proximal and distal human colon.
 A) Relative abundance of the top five bacterial phyla in each sampling site.
-Each box represents the median and confidence intervals.
+Each box represents the median and intraquartile range.
 B) Simpson diversity of the microbial communities at each location.
-The lines represent the median values.
+The horizontal lines represent the median values.